-So you’ve landed your dream job.
+Relocating for work is required if you’ve landed your dream job.
 Or maybe you scored that much-earned promotion.
-The only catch is that your new position also comes with a new location.
 When preparing for a new role, finding a new home, packing your belongings, and relocating your family can be a challenge.

 But the stress of moving shouldn’t put a damper on your momentous occasion.
 Stay calm, plan carefully, and you’ll make relocating for work a pleasant experience.
 But where do you start with this major transitionary phase?